Margaret Bryan Davis: Activism

+Death

+Davis died after a long illness in Colorado, on May 22, 2024, at the age of 92.

 Awards and honors

-From 1978 - 1980 she served as the president of American Quaternary Association.
+From 1978 to 1980, Davis served as the president of American Quaternary Association.
 Davis also served as the president of the Ecological Society of America from 1987 to 1988.
 In 1982, she became the first woman from the University of Minnesota to be elected to the National Academy of Sciences.
 She became a fellow of the American Academy of Arts and Sciences in 1991.
 In 1993, she became the 6th recipient of the Nevada Medal, awarded by the Desert Research Institute.
 That same year she became the 3rd woman to receive the Eminent Ecologist Award from the Ecological Society of America.

 In 2009, she became an honoree of National Women's History Month.

 In 2011, she received a William S. Cooper Award from the Ecological Society of America.

 In 2012, she was elected Fellow of the Ecological Society of America.

-She is a member of the International Association for Vegetation Science and a Honorary Member of the British Ecological Society.
+She was a member of the International Association for Vegetation Science and a Honorary Member of the British Ecological Society.

 She received an honorary doctorate from the College of Biological Sciences of the University of Minnesota in 2012.